simulacrum-amsterdam/simulacrum-sage/README.md

 In this theme are two special templates.
 The one for the frontpage and the about page.
 Those pages have special field associated with them.
 Also the post-view has a custom field.
 Next to that there are several meaningfull tags:

-Meaningfull tags: no-background, no-filter, on-frontpage, on-about and on-issue.
+Meaningful tags: no-background, no-filter, on-frontpage, on-about and on-issue.
-Meaningfull fields: frontpage__tagline, about-second__headline, about-second__content, post-page__caption
+Meaningful fields: frontpage__tagline, about-second__headline, about-second__content, post-page__caption